cs343d/assignment1-MiniAPL-release/README.md

 Alternatively, you may use docker to handle the dependencies and avoid having to install LLVM on your machine.
 To do so, first install [Docker](https://www.docker.com/).

+Then, run the following command to build the docker image:

+    docker compose build

 Then, to start an interactive shell in a docker container with the project directory on your host machine already mounted to the container for you, run:

     make docker-shell